As students head back to college, virtually or in person, counseling centers hope to provide mental health support

-“From what was offered, I chose a free trial of a meditation app and online videos about coping with depression and anxiety,” Amerino said.
+“From what was offered, I chose a free trial of a meditation app and online videos about coping with depression and anxiety,” Annerino said.
 “They helped a lot.”

 As colleges begin on-campus and virtual returns by students, counseling center directors hope “even students not previously engaged with the centers will drop by, tune in, check out websites or at least open email messages of support and suggestions the centers will be sending out to everyone,” said Micky M. Sharma, director of the Office of Student Life Counseling and Consultation Service at Ohio State University in Columbus.